JordanMartinez/purescript-jordans-reference/21-Hello-World/01-FP-Philosophical-Foundations/05-Type-Classes.md

 This understanding is crucial for understanding a debate: must type classes always have laws?
 The following is a summary (somewhat biased) of [this Reddit thread](https://www.reddit.com/r/haskell/comments/5gospp/dont_use_typeclasses_to_define_default_values/)

 Those that say "yes" likely value the benefit of laws.
 Laws guarantee relationships between functions and values.
-In short, it's easier to understand and reason about code that uses lots of generic types (e.g. `forall a. a -> String`) if one knows that functions that operate on instances of `a` or values that provide an `a` instance adheres to certain laws.
+In short, it's easier to understand and reason about code that uses lots of generic types (e.g. `forall a. a -> String`) if one knows that functions that operate on values of `a` or values that provide an `a` value adhere to certain laws.

 Those that say "no" likely value the benefit of overloading a function name with different implementations.
 For example, what if one wanted to provide a default value of some type?
 Reusing the function name "default" is pretty easy to understand.
 However, what laws does it abide by?
 Without a deeper context, it's hard, if not impossible, to say.